Where to Find the Sick Leave Tracking Tool

 - Benefits-eligible staff will soon be using the new tracking tool to record use of sick time.

-If you are a manager or super-user, you will note that the new tool for monthly paid staff has one tab for the benefits eligible staff and one tab for the non-benefits eligible staff.
+If you are a manager or super-user, you will note that the new tool for semimonthly paid staff has one tab for the benefits eligible staff and one tab for the non-benefits eligible staff.
 The calendar views for these groups look a bit different, but it’s the same basic set up.

-HR will set up a tool for all benefits-eligible monthly paid staff working as of 1/1/16.
+HR will set up a tool for all benefits-eligible semimonthly paid staff working as of 1/1/16.
 Eventually, the tool will coordinate with SAP so that a new calendar tool is created for each newly hired staff member, and an employee’s calendar is removed if the employee terminates employment or transfers from a benefits-eligible position to a benefits-ineligible position.

 If you have questions about sick leave tracking, please contact your local HR staff member or your central Human Resources Officer.